gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 SCTP DTLS chunk capability is agreed by the peers at the initialization of the SCTP association.
-Until the DTLS protection has been keyed only plain text key-management traffic using a special PPID may flow, no ULP traffic.
+Until the DTLS protection has been keyed only plain text key-management traffic using a designated PPID (4242) may flow, no ULP traffic.
 The key management function uses an API to key the DTLS protection operation function.
-Usage of the DTLS 1.3 handshake for initial mutual authentication and key establishment as well as periodic re-authentication and rekeying with Diffe-Hellman of the DTLS chunk protection is defied in a seperate document
+Usage of the DTLS 1.3 handshake for initial mutual authentication and key establishment as well as periodic re-authentication and rekeying with Diffe-Hellman of the DTLS chunk protection is defied in a seperate document {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.
-{{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.

 When the endpoint authentication and key establishment has been completed, the association is considered to be secured and the ULP is